 There are really no follow-up courses.
 To start any other mathematics sequence will probably involve beginning at an appropriate entry-level course.
-Students interested in further course work in mathematics should consult the mathematics counselors in 250 Mathematics Bldg.
+Students interested in further course work in mathematics should consult the mathematics counselors in 105 Mathematics Bldg.

-Single Variable Calculus: Concepts and Contexts, 3rd edition, by James Stewart, Thomson, ISBN 0534410227.
+Single Variable Calculus: Concepts and Contexts, by James Stewart (3rd Edition).
+Published by Cengage.
+ISBN: 0-534-41022-7.